 Skip to main content

-Whether you are trying to practice substance abuse prevention for the first time or preventing relapse, there are strategies to help.
-Like overcoming any other physical or mental health condition, it takes effort.
-If you aren’t constantly trying to stay sober, small triggers start to build upon one another, eventually overpowering you.
+Whether you are trying to practice substance abuse prevention for the first time or working to prevent relapse, there are strategies that can help.
+Like overcoming any physical or mental health condition, recovery takes effort.
+When sobriety is not actively supported, small triggers can build on one another and eventually become overwhelming.

 1. Fill Your Calendar